F. Murray Abraham: 2001–present: Career resurgence

 In the 2010s, he featured prominently in two widely acclaimed films: first as folk music impresario Bud Grossman in the Coen brothers' drama Inside Llewyn Davis (2013), then as the mysterious Mr. Moustafa in Wes Anderson's The Grand Budapest Hotel (2014).
 He was nominated along with the ensemble for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for the latter.
 That same year he returned to Broadway portraying Ira Drew in the revival of Terrence McNally's comedic play It's Only a Play.
 Abraham starred alongside Nathan Lane, Matthew Broderick, Stockard Channing, and Rupert Grint.
 For his performance he earned a nomination for the Drama Desk Award for Outstanding Featured Actor in a Play.
 In 2016, he played the title role in Classic Stage Company's production of Nathan the Wise.

 He reunited with Wes Anderson voicing a role in stop-motion animated film Isle of Dogs (2018), voiced Grimmel in DreamWorks' How to Train Your Dragon: The Hidden World (2019), and played Tony in the Disney+ 2019 live-action Lady and the Tramp.

 From 2020 to 2021 he acted in the Apple TV+ comedy series Mythic Quest.
 In 2022, he was fired after being accused of inappropriate behavior while on set.
 In a response statement, Abraham apologized and stated that he never intended "to offend anyone, I told jokes, nothing more, that upset some of my colleagues and as a result lost a great job with wonderful people."

 In February 2022, it was revealed that Abraham would be voicing Khonshu in the superhero limited series Moon Knight, set in the Marvel Cinematic Universe.
 He starred in the 2022 film adaptation of The Magic Flute based on the opera of the same name.
 That same year he played Dr. Carl Withers in the Netflix series Guillermo del Toro's Cabinet of Curiosities (2022).
 In 2023, he portrayed Judge John Sirica in the HBO political drama limited series White House Plumbers.

 Murray acted in the second season of the HBO series The White Lotus (2022) playing the flirtatious widower Bert Di Grasso, earning nominations for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 Also in 2023 he acted in the film Mother, Couch alongside Ewan McGregor, Taylor Russell, and Ellen Burstyn.
 The film premiered at the 2023 Toronto International Film Festival.
 In 2024 it was announced that Abraham would return to the stage as David Siegel in the Stephen Schwartz musical The Queen of Versailles starring Kristin Chenoweth at the Emerson Colonial Theatre in Boston.
+The production then moved to Broadway, with previews beginning at the St. James Theatre on October 8, 2025, opening night on November 9, and closing on December 21st after 32 previews and 49 regular performances.